LordElf/QG/README.md

 vim README.md

 git add "FILE Name" / git add . (add all file in this directory)

+git commit -m "Name"

+create a File in Ur github account

+git remote add origin "SSH"
+git push origin master
 ```
 ### in Windows
-> Whereas similar to Ubuntu, lots of stuff need to be installed in the pre-step
+> Whereas similar to Ubuntu, lots of stuff need to be installed in the pre-step, such as git bash and git desktop.
+> In Windows OS, I need to go to a website to download the stuff I need, which is time-comsuming with no debt.

 ## 基于python对oop（oriented-object programming）的初步了解